Aaron Lennox: Raith Rovers

 After extending his contract with Aberdeen, Lennox joined Scottish Championship side Raith Rovers on a season long loan in June 2016.
 He made his debut for Raith Rovers against St Mirren in the second league match of the season.
 He then kept a clean sheet in his second match for Raith Rovers making a string of saves despite tearing his hamstring in the first half of the match.
 He was forced to play through the injury as there was not a fit goalkeeper on the bench.
 Five months later Lennox sustained significant injuries to his face and hand during a training match against Dundee United.
 As a result Lennox returned to Aberdeen in March 2017.

 On 30 June 2017, it was announced that Lennox had re-joined Raith Rovers on a permanent transfer.
 He played the first league match of the 2017–18 season, making a crucial save to allow Lewis Vaughan to score the equalising goal of a 1–1 draw with Alloa Athletic.
 Lennox was released by Raith at the end of the 2017–18 season.

 Partick Thistle

 Lennox signed a one-year contract with Scottish Championship club Partick Thistle in June 2018.

+Lennox made his debut for Partick Thistle against Stenhousemuir FC in July 2018.
+Tearing his cruiciate in a contact after punching clear at a corner.
+He then played 20 minutes until having to be substituted at half time.